NLmeng/KORE-SSIS-Project/README.md

 - **General**:
   - Redirects rows with errors to the `stg.Users_Errors` table adn ensures that records with data quality issues are isolated for further review.
-- **To Be Done: Conditional Split**: handles the fail path such as by logging

 #### Outcomes: